 2012-13: Megna played for Pittsburgh’s AHL affiliate in Wilkes-Barre/Scranton in his first pro season.
 He scored 5 goals with 7 assists and was -12 with 28 penalty minutes in 56 games.
 The Penguins finished third in the AHL’s East Division and reached the Eastern Conference Finals against Syracuse.
 Megna appeared in 12 of 15 playoff games and was -3 with 2 goals and 3 assists.

-Megna is by all accounts a late-bloomer, having played in the USHL until he was 21 and playing only one season of college hockey before signing an NHL entry-level contract.
-Possessing above average speed and skill, Megna has shown to have good one-on-one abilities and soft hands in tight.
-He is also a willing combatant in the corners.
+Megna is by all accounts a late-bloomer, having played in the USHL until he was 21 and playing one season of college hockey before signing an NHL entry-level contract.
+He possesses above average speed and skill and has shown to have good one-on-one abilities and soft hands in tight.
+He is a willing combatant in the corners.

 Megna attended training camp with Pittsburgh and has shuttled between the Penguins and AHL affiliate Wilkes-Barre/Scranton in 2014-15.
 Despite his extended time with the NHL club last season, he had just one assist in 12 games from late November through most of December and was returned to the AHL in January.
 Long-term Megna has the size, speed, and skill to develop into a potential middle of the lineup player in the NHL but must continue to improve in all areas to reach that level.